General Rules – Important (please read):

 Advanced Competitions: Coptic Calligraphy

 Coptic Calligraphy is an advanced level competition in Mahragan El-Keraza; enrollment and successfully competing in the core competitions is a prerequisite.
 The goal of the Coptic Calligraphy Competition is to encourage gifted Coptic children and Youth to integrate this form of art and creativity into spiritual fellowship and provide an opportunity for them to be recognized for their efforts.
-It is defined as the design and execution of Coptic lettering with a pen, ink brush, or other writing instrument
+It is defined as the design and execution of Coptic lettering with a pen, ink brush, or other writing instrument with the intention of invoking an emotional feeling and to look beautiful.

 GUIDELINES AND SPECIFIC DETAILS: